audaciaconsulting/Audacia.Log/README.md

 `isDevelopment`: Specifies whether the application is running in a development environment.
 If it is, application insights logs get sent to a local loopback and slack messages are suppressed.

 `appInsightsKey`: This is the telemetry key for the application insights azure resource.
+If this value is `null` logs will not be sent.

 `slackUrl`: This is a URL for a slack webhook to which to send messages.
 Only error-level logs and above are sent.
+If this value is `null` logs will not be sent.